lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 --
--- Extended key usage extension for PKI entities used in CMP -- operations, added due to the changes made in
+-- Extended key usage extension for PKI entities used in CMP -- operations, added due to the changes made in [RFC9480] -- The EKUs for the CA and RA are reused from CMC, as defined in -- [RFC6402]
--- CMP Updates [RFC9480]
--- The EKUs for the CA and RA are reused from CMC, as defined in -- [RFC6402]
 --